ai-coding-usage-tracker

 Open the live native desktop dashboard:

-HTML/CSV/JSON reports.
-Change the interval with:
+Change the refresh interval with:

-codex-usage-tracker gui --refresh-seconds 5
+ai-coding-usage-tracker gui --refresh-seconds 5

 Build a double-clickable Windows EXE: